Tencent/xLua/Assets/XLua/Doc/Faq_EN.md

 3. The field contains only the struct of value type, and it can nest other struct.

-For 2 and 3, types are added to GCOptimize.
+For 2 and 3, pleases add those types to GCOptimize.

 ## Is reflection available on iOS?

 There are two restrictions on iOS: 1. no JIT; 2. code stripping;

-When C# calls Lua via delegate or interface, using reflection emit instead of the generated code relies on JIT, so this is currently only available in the editor.
+When C# calls Lua via delegates or interfaces, using reflection emit instead of the generated code relies on JIT, so this is currently only available in the editor mode.

 If Lua calls C#, it will be mainly affected by code stripping.
 In this case, you can configure ReflectionUse (but not LuaCallSharp), and execute "Generate Code".
 No package code except link.xml will be generated for the type this time.
-Set this type to not to be stripped.
+Set this type to 'not to be stripped'.

 In short, only CSharpCallLua is necessary (a little code of this type is generated), and reflection can be used in LuaCallSharp generation.